Matyslgr/MyTepitechTraining/README.md

 ```bash
 npm install
 ```
-3. **Create a file named .env in the folder server of your project and add the OpenAI**
+3. **Create a file named .env in the folder server of your project and add the OpenAI API key**
 ```bash
 cd server
 ```